clebert/llama2.zig/README.md

 - No OpenMP support
 - SIMD optimization of the matmul function using `@Vector`
-- No mmap support; the checkpoint file is instead fully loaded into the RAM
 - Utilization of slices instead of many-item pointers
-- For models of 4096+ dimensions, I utilize thread pools to parallelize independent matrix multiplication operations
+- For models of 4096+ dimensions, thread pools are utilized to parallelize independent matrix multiplications

-## todos

-- The first transformer run (`pos=0`) takes disproportionately long (observed with Llama 2 7B)
-- Identification of further opportunities for multithreading

 ## performance